cssidy/personal-site/_posts/2018-07-15-Surviving-The-Open-Office.md

 - Co-workers that have clunking TMJ jaws that choose to eat peanut-butter bagels at their desk
 - Co-workers who slurp, suck, smack and gulp soup every day at their desk
 - Co-workers who eat snacks in loud, crinkly containers, like Cheez-Its, at their desk all day long
-- Co-workers who leave dirty plates, bowls and mugs at their desk that attract gnats
+- Co-workers who leave dirty plates, bowls and mugs for weeks at their desk that attract gnats
 - Co-workers who anxiously shake their legs which rattles and vibrates my desk
 - Co-workers who have restless leg syndrome who can't help but shake their legs all day long
 - Co-workers who come in to work sick, hacking and snuffling all day long and risking infecting others